 PhD position in studying hydrogen in amorphous materials

-The PhD project is to blend two research fields: (i) creation of new amorphous metals and exploring their properties with neutron and optical scattering, and (ii) numerical simulations to predict, understand, and screen new candidates.
+The PhD project is to blend two research fields: (i) creation of new amorphous metals and discovering their properties with x-ray, optical and electrical measurements, and (ii) numerical simulations to predict and screen new candidates.

 This project will help to improve our understanding of amorphous solids and will establish a bridge to connect their properties to those of crystals.
 Additional novel, unexpected phenomena should emerge due to the new interplay between structural order and physical properties.

-The ultimate goal of the PhD studies is not only to open and study a new research field but also to explore the frontiers of the possible applications of the new materials.
+The ultimate goal of the PhD student is not only to open and study a new research field but also to explore the frontiers of the possible applications of the new materials.

 Are you considering moving to Sweden to work at Uppsala University?
 If so, you will find a lot of information about working and living in Sweden at www.uu.se/joinus.
 You are also welcome to contact International Faculty and Staff Services at email@example.com.